What if I try hormones and don’t like them?

 What if I’m still not sure about GAHT?

 As a trans person questioning whether the changes you’ll get from GAHT are for you, it is very normal to want to take your time.
 Some people make decisions by doing lots of research on the effects of E or T. Other people prefer to talk to folks who have already tried these medications.
-You may find that Plume’s support groups, which offer a safe and judgment-free space to talk about your feelings regarding GAHT, are a good option for you.
+Talk through your feelings in trans support groups, such as those at Plume Clinic (available with a Community Membership, no clinical care required).

 It is also very common to feel overwhelmed by the idea of transitioning, period.
 Transitioning can feel like a huge project.
 There are social, physical, and psychological aspects to consider.
 Some people delay or wait to begin hormones because it feels like too much to manage.
 That is completely fine—it’s your transition, and you should be able to transition on your own terms.
 Taking it slow gives you the time to experiment with your gender expression.
 You can also lessen or stop hormone therapy if you realize it’s not for you or it’s not the right time.